-After my geisha stalking was complete, we wove our way throught the 17th century streets of Gion.
-You could easily lose yourself in the traditional machiya (wooden houses) and the dimly lantern lit pathways.
+After my geisha stalking was complete, we wove our way through the 17th-century streets of Gion.
+You could easily lose yourself in the traditional machiya (wooden houses) and the dim lantern-lit pathways.
 Great restaurants were tucked into every corner.

 Kyoto Imperial Palace